Everything you need to know about the Tokyo Olympics

-Obviously, we want to be as close to the Olympic arenas as possible.
+We want to be as close to the Olympic arenas as possible.
 Here, the early bird catches the worm as most hotels will fill up fairly quickly.
 Sadly, you might not find a place in Tokyo anymore but the cities around Tokyo are a good second option as well.

 A good example will be Yokohoma - a beautiful city that is certainly worth a visit.
 The express train will take you to the heart of Tokyo in 15 minutes.
 Travel a little further and you will reach the city of Kawasaki, full of beautiful hotels.
-The distance is 25 minutes by express train to the center of Tokyo.
+The distance is 25 minutes by express train to the centre of Tokyo.